jameshughes89/cs102/src/site/labs/sorting/sorting-recursive.rst

 Sorting Recursively
 *******************

-* Feel free to use your laptop if you have it
+* Feel free to use your laptop
-* I strongly encourage you to work with others in the lab
+* You are strongly encourage to work with others

-    * When you get stuck, do me a favour and ask those sitting around you for help
+    * When you get stuck, ask those sitting around you for help
-    * I want people to get used to working together in the labs
+    * Get used to working together in the labs
-    * Peer teaching and peer learning is super effective
+    * Peer teaching and peer learning has been empirically shown to be very effective

 Starting Point
 ==============

-This lab focuses on the sorts discussed in :doc:`topic 26 </topics/sorting/sorting-recursive>`.
-Note that, unlike the previous lab, here we use an unsorted bag instead of an array.
+* This lab focuses on the sorting algorithms discussed in the :doc:`Sorting Recursively Topic </topics/sorting/sorting-recursive>`
+* Unlike the previous lab, an ``IndexedBag`` is used

-The below code can be used for setting up a bag to be sorted and timing the different sorting algorithms.
+* The below code can be used for setting up an array to be sorted
+* This code can also be used for timing the different sorting algorithms

 .. code-block:: java